dhonus/jellyfin-tui/README.md

 ### Downloading media / offline mode

+Downloading music is very simple, just **press `d` on a track**, or album.
+More download options can be found in popups.

 A local copy of commonly used data is stored in a local database.
 This speeds up load times and allows you to use the program fully offline.
 Also, playing a downloaded track will play the local copy instead of streaming it, saving bandwidth.
 > Your library is updated **in the background** every 10 minutes.
-You will be notified if anything has changed.
-Track information updates whenever you open a discography/album/playlist view in-place.
+You will be notified if anything changes.
+Track metadata updates whenever you open a discography/album/playlist view in-place.
 You can also force an update in the global popup menu.

-Downloading music is very simple, just **press `d` on a track**, or album.
-More download options can be found in popups.
+Jellyfin is the parent, if you delete music on the server, jellyfin-tui will also delete it including downloaded files.

 ### Recommendations
 Due to the nature of the project and jellyfin itself, there are some limitations and things to keep in mind:
 - jellyfin-tui assumes you correctly tag your music files.
 Please look at the [jellyfin documentation](https://jellyfin.org/docs/general/server/media/music/) on how to tag your music files.
 Before assuming the program is broken, verify that they show up correctly in Jellyfin itself.